-The quotes above, all of them legendary, have a common thread.
-That thread represents the relationship between precision and uncertainty.
-The more uncertainty in a problem, the less precise we can be in our understanding of that problem.
-It is ironic that the oldest quote, above, is due to the philosopher who is credited with the establishment of Western logic - a binary logic that only admits the opposites of true and false, a logic which does not admit degrees of truth in between these two extremes.
-In other words, Aristotelian logic does not admit imprecision in truth.
-However, Aristotle's quote is so appropriate today; it is a quote that admits uncertainty.
 It is an admonishment that we should heed; we should balance the precision we seek with the uncertainty that exists.
 Most engineering texts do not address the uncertainty in the information, models, and solutions that are conveyed within the problems addressed therein.
 This text is dedicated to the characterization and quantification of uncertainty within engineering problems such that an appropriate level of precision can be expressed.
-When we ask ourselves why we should engage in this pursuit, one reason should be obvious: achieving high levels of precision costs significantly in time or money or both.
+When we ask ourselves why we should engage in this pursuit, one reason should be obvious: achieving high levels of precision costs time or money or both.
 Are we solving problems that require precision?
 The more complex a system is, the more imprecise or inexact is the information that we have to characterize that system.
 It seems, then, that precision and information and complexity are inextricably related in the problems we pose for eventual solution.
-However, for most of the problems that we face, the quote above due to Professor Zadeh suggests that we can do a better job in accepting some level of imprecision.
+However, for most of the problems that we face, the quote credited to Professor Zadeh suggests that we can do a better job in accepting some level of imprecision.

 It seems intuitive that we should balance the degree of precision in a problem with the associated uncertainty in that problem.
-Hence, this book recognizes that uncertainty of various forms permeates all scientific endeavors and it exists as an integral feature of all abstractions, models, and solutions.
-It is the intent of this book to introduce methods to handle one of these forms of uncertainty in our technical problems, the form we have come to call fuzziness.
+Hence, this text recognizes that uncertainty of various forms permeates all scientific endeavors, and it exists as an integral feature of all abstractions, models, and solutions.
+Hence, the intent of this book is to introduce methods to handle one of these forms of uncertainty in our technical problems, the form we have come to call fuzziness.